gunitinug/manage-samba-dialog/README.md

 Of course, you need git to do this.

 You need to start samba server beforehand.
-On Ubuntu this is done by
+On a Debian-based distro this is done by

 ```
-sudo systemctl start smbd
+sudo systemctl start smbd.service
 ```

 Run the program by